Contact our breast care nurses 0808 800 6000

 Breast cancer and teenage girls

-Developing breast cancer when you’re a teenager is rare.
 Learn about breast lumps, breast pain and breast cancer risk.

-1. Breast lumps in teenagers
+2. Breast lumps in teenagers

 If a lump causes you any discomfort, appears to get bigger or you’re worried about it, talk to someone such as your GP.
 You may also want to talk to someone in your family or a school nurse.

-Although it’s very unlikely that there’s anything wrong, a doctor can check it out and should put your mind at rest.
+Although it’s very unlikely there’s anything wrong, a doctor can check it out and should put your mind at rest.
 You can ask to see a female doctor or the practice nurse if this will make you feel more comfortable.

-2. Painful breasts
+3. Painful breasts

 There are practical ways and treatments to help settle breast pain, so talk to your doctor if this is a problem for you.

 There are many myths about the causes of breast cancer.
-The following things don’t increase someone's risk of getting breast cancer:

 • Injuring your breast